ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Renewing and re-distributing the group keying material (rekeying), e.g., upon a membership change in the group ({{sec-group-rekeying}}).

+   Rekeying the group may result in a temporary misalignment of the keying material stored by the different group members.
+Different situations where this can happen and how they can be handled are discussed in {{sec-misalignment-keying-material}}.

 {{fig-flow}} provides a high level overview of the message flow for a node joining a group.
 The message flow can be expanded as follows.

 1. The joining node requests an access token from the AS, in order to access one or more group-membership resources at the KDC and hence join the associated groups.